LACNIC's WHOIS service allows querying information on the Autonomous System Numbers (ASNs) and IP addresses assigned by LACNIC.

-Even in the case of queries for IP address blocks that have been sub-assigned to other organizations, the data returned will refer to the sub-assignment's parent block, i.e., the original block from which the sub-assignment was made.
+Even in the case of queries for IP address blocks that have been sub-assigned to other organizations, the data returned will refer to the sub-assignment's parent block, that is the original block from which the sub-assignment was made.
 In this case, "inetnum-up" is the attribute that is used.

-Joint WHOIS is a project carried out by the five RIRs under the coordination of the NRO (Number Resource Organization) that aims at having a single entry point for all queries, regardless of the RIR holding the queried resources.
+Joint Whois is a project carried out by the five RIRs under the coordination of the Number Resource Organization (NRO) that aims at having a single entry point for all queries, regardless of the RIR holding the queried resources.

-Currently, each RIR operates its own WHOIS query service which allows obtaining information regarding the Internet resources assigned by each RIR to organizations located in their own service regions.
+Currently, each RIR operates its own Whois query service which allows for obtaining information about the Internet resources assigned by each RIR to organizations located in their own service regions.

-This presents a problem for users: before querying for information about a resource they must first identify which RIR is responsible for the resource in question and then proceed to perform the WHOIS query against the corresponding RIR.
-In order to avoid this issue and make this procedure easier to use, working under NRO coordination, the Regional Registries have developed the Joint WHOIS service.
+This presents a problem for users: before searching for information about a resource they must first identify which RIR is responsible for the resource in question and then proceed to perform the Whois query against the corresponding RIR.
+To avoid this issue and make this procedure easier to use, working under NRO coordination the Regional Registries have developed the Joint Whois service.
 This service provides a single point of entry for queries about any Internet resource regardless of the RIR to which the resources belong.

-Currently, the whois.lacnic.net server operates in this manner, i.e., as a Joint WHOIS proxy.
+Currently, the whois.lacnic.net server operates as a Joint Whois proxy.